Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_bootloader.md

 * Find USER_WORD_0.NVMCRTL_BOOTPROT and set it to 0kbytes.
 * Press Program to update the fuses.
 * Select Memories
 * Browse to the correct bootloader file for the target board, then press program.
-If using the .bin file then it will ask you for the memory address to start programming from; the default that it offers should be correct.
+If using the .bin file then it will ask you for the memory address to start programming from; the default that it offers (normally zero) should be correct.
 * Make sure the it reports verification succeeded.

 ## Confirmation of bootloader version